My background is diverse and allows me to contribute to the success of many different types of entertainment and technology endeavors.

 My writing has been published in/on the Los Angeles Times, Variety, The Hollywood Reporter (over 1,400 articles), Los Angeles Business Journal, Daily Journal, Huffington Post, Billboard, Campaigns & Elections magazine, Forbes.com and IMDb.com.

-I've appeared over 1,500 times as a commentator on entertainment and technology legal and business issues on/in international, national and local television, radio, print and online media, including ABC, CBS and NBC nightly news and morning programs, CNN, CNBC, Fox Business, Fox News, Bloomberg News cable channel, New York Times, Wall Street Journal, Washington Post, Los Angeles Times, Variety, The Hollywood Reporter, NPR, BBC TV and radio, local television and radio, Canadian, Australian and New Zealand television and radio, AP, Reuters and AFP wire services, The Economist, Entertainment Weekly and more.
+I've appeared almost 1,600 times as a commentator on entertainment and technology legal and business issues on/in international, national and local television, radio, print and online media, including ABC, CBS and NBC nightly news and morning programs, CNN, CNBC, Fox Business, Fox News, Bloomberg News cable channel, New York Times, Wall Street Journal, Washington Post, Los Angeles Times, Variety, The Hollywood Reporter, NPR, BBC TV and radio, local television and radio, Canadian, Australian and New Zealand television and radio, AP, Reuters and AFP wire services, The Economist, Entertainment Weekly and more.

 In addition to the books listed above, I'm also the author of a short booklet for technology executives, entitled How to Write LOIs and Term Sheets.
 My article on trademark registration for movie titles was selected as a cover article by Los Angeles Lawyer magazine, and my law review article Uneasy Lies the Head that Wears the Crown: Why Content’s Kingdom is Slipping Away, which discusses the struggle between content and technology, appeared in the Vanderbilt Journal of Entertainment and Technology Law.
 I also write scripts, stories and poetry.